Anaesthesia exams

 Requirements for passing the final exam

-Candidates will be invited to attend the second part (the anaesthetic vivas) if they get:
+Candidates will be invited to attend the medical and anaesthetic vivas if they get:

 1. A mark of at least 40 per cent in the multiple choice exam (MCQ) and